zextras/tech-doc/source/carbonio/migration/migration-from-zextras.rst

 file will show a warning whenever a file is being overwritten, so you can later fix all these cases.

-In order to import Zimbra Briefcases, run the following command **for every domain**.
-Besides the warnings, the generated log will contain also the list of all operations that are carried out.
+In order to import Zimbra Briefcases, run the following command as the ``zimbra`` user **for every domain**.
+Besides the warnings, the generated log messages (that are stored in file :file:`/opt/zextras/log/mailbox.log`) will contain also the list of all operations that are carried out.

 .. code:: console

-   zextras$ zxsuite drive doImportBriefcase example.com
+   $ zxsuite drive doImportBriefcase example.com

 Remember to replace ``example.com`` with the domain from which you want to import the Briefcases.

+.. hint:: When you launch the command, you will receive the ``operationid``, that can be used to follow output by using the :command:`carbonio admin monitor <operationid>`.

 .. _mig-create-backup:

 Create Backup
 -------------

-On the **Source**, create a directory in which to store the backup.
+On the **Source**, as the ``zimbra`` user, create a directory in which to store the backup.

 .. code:: console

-   # mkdir /tmp/backup/
+   $ mkdir /tmp/backup/

-Then generate the backup and store it in that directory.
+Then generate, again as the ``zimbra`` user, the backup and store it in that directory.

 .. code:: console

-   # zxsuite backup doExport /tmp/export
+   $ zxsuite backup doExport /tmp/export

 This command also checks and validates the export: any error, warning, or inconsistency will be reported, so you can take appropriate steps